storm-devs/storm-engine/tools/blender-gm-export/README.md

 The correct structure example (locators, meshes, textures, UV, shading) is presented on imported models

-### Locators
+### Locators and meshes

 If locator is parented to bone it must be parented this way

 ![locator-bone.img](readme-img/locator-bone.png)

-If locator is parented to other locator it must be parented this way
+If locator or mesh is parented to other locator it must be parented this way

 ![locator.img](readme-img/locator.png)